henry4k/website/posts/thoughts-on-writing-software-tests.md

 Because even *if* you are expirienced or talented, you *will* make mistakes. - Everyone make them and you are no exception.

-That nothing to be ashamed of.
+That's nothing to be ashamed of.

-But you should be ashamed if you release software that is buggy - especially if you can prevent it without ...
+But you should be ashamed if you release software that is buggy - especially if you can prevent it easily.

 TDD is viral for dynamic languages that have few or no ways to check code before running it.
-But it is also practical for stricter (?) languages where compilers help you prevent bugs.
-^- Satz andersrum
+But even if compilers of static languages can help you detect faults,
+they can't detect all of them.
+And they never will.
+Simply because they don't know what you want the computer to do.

+That's where (unit) tests come into play.
+They let you tell the computer how a program should behave.

+...

+Since they require no human intervention, they can be run automatically to prove that your software still works like it should.

+...

+Which leads us to the first rule of TDD:
+1. Write tests.